 The son of two Russian refugees Count Georg Alexander spent the first year of his life at the Villa Maria on the Promenade des Anglais in Nice, France where a number of fellow Russian noble refugees had settled following their escape from persecution at the hands of the Bolsheviks.
 In 1922 the family moved into the Remplin Palace in Mecklenburg-Schwerin which was owned by Count Georg Alexander’s great uncle Duke Carl Michael, the head of the House of Mecklenburg-Strelitz.

 The status of Count Georg Alexander changed on 11 September 1928 when his great uncle Duke Carl Michael adopted his nephew Count Georg, as well as his wife and children, making them his dynastic heirs, members of the House of Mecklenburg-Strelitz and Dukes/Duchesses of Mecklenburg.
-The now Duke Georg Alexander became heir apparent and hereditary prince on 6 December 1934 upon the death of his great uncle and succession of his father as head of the House of Mecklenburg-Strelitz.
+The now Duke Georg Alexander became heir apparent on 6 December 1934 upon the death of his great uncle and succession of his father as head of the House of Mecklenburg-Strelitz.

 Duke Georg Alexander and his siblings received an Imperial Russian type of upbringing with the family having a Russian servant and employing English governesses and French tutors for the children.
 Drawing on his knowledge their father also ensured the children grew up knowing the history of late Imperial Russia.
 Both exiled from Russia the grand ducal and Russian imperial families remained close with the young Duke Georg Alexander and his father representing the family at the burial of the late Russian Emperor in exile, Grand Duke Kirill Vladimirovich, in Coburg in October 1938.
 However due to their Russian heritage and international connections the grand ducal family faced persecution from the Nazi government in Germany.